hl2vr/hl2vr.github.io/_pages/faq.md

 Artificial turning can be configured to be either smooth or in fixed intervals (snap turns).

 Teleport movement
-Available as of February 18th's update!
+Teleport movement is available as of the February 2023 update, and can be used on the ground or in water.
 See the [Manual](/manual/) for details.

 Seated mode
 This mode fixes Gordon's in-game height to match the base game regardless of the player's headset position.